Merveille94/Radiation-Dose_Calculator/README.md

 ## These are a few of the considered parameters:

- <b>Type of Radiation:</b> Different types of radiation have different effects on the body.
+ <u>Type of Radiation:</u> Different types of radiation have different effects on the body.
 Common types include alpha, beta, gamma, and neutron radiation.

  Radiation Source: Whether it's a medical device, nuclear reactor, or environmental exposure.